Netflix/weep/README.md

 ### Metadata Proxy

 Weep supports emulating the instance metadata service.
-This requires that you have iptable DNAT rules configured, and it only serves one role per weep process.
+This requires that you have iptables DNAT rules configured, and it only serves one role per weep process.

 ```bash